mmore500/mmore500.github.io/blog_professional/_posts/2019-12-11-uninitialized-char.md

 ## The Problem

-Under the hood, our `ContiguousStream` implementation keeps streamed-in data in a `std::vector<char>`.
+Under the hood, our `ContiguousStream` implementation puts streamed-in data into a `std::vector<char>`.
 That way, we can increase capacity in [a happy modern C++-y way](http://www.stroustrup.com/bs_faq2.html#realloc).

 But, we do a little unnecessary work here: when we create the vector and each time we call `.resize()` on it C++ helpfully zero-initializes the fresh space.
 (Translation: it runs through that memory and sets it all to zero).
-But that's not actually helpful for us because we only ever care about what's in memory after we've streamed data into it.
+This zero-initialization work's not actually helpful for us because we only ever care about what's in memory after we've streamed data into it.
-We don't care about memory we've allocated but haven't streamed to yet.
+(We don't care about memory we've allocated but haven't streamed to yet.)

 If a user were to use fresh `ContiguousStream` for each output task (instead of `.Reset()`-ing an existing `ContiguousStream`), the amount of wasted zero-initialization work done would be roughly proportional to the amount of data written.
 Yuck!